eoscanada/eosc/docs/content/en/about/what-is-eosc.md

 ---
-title: What is EOSC2
+title: What is EOSC
-linktitle: What is EOSC
+linktitle: What is EOSC2
+identifier: what-is-eosc-about
 description:
 date: 2018-09-05
 publishdate: 2018-09-05